-- PGP & the release private key - · Access to a Sonar server with a correctly configured Maven settings.xml - The Selenium setup (see Testing) this has been deprecated.
-It may come back later. - · Internet access - Login & password to Sonatype OSSRH with permissions on com.enioka.jqm. - Login & password to Read the Docs with permissions on com.enioka.jqm.
+- PGP & the release private key - Access to a Sonar server with a correctly configured Maven settings.xml - The Selenium setup (see Testing) this has been deprecated.
+It may come back later. - · Internet access - Login & password to Sonatype OSSRH with permissions on com.enioka.jqm. - Login & password to Read the Docs with permissions on com.enioka.jqm. - Docker client 18.06+ and access to the multi-arch build environment.

-8.2.2 Update release notes
+8.3.2 Update release notes